AkamisakaAtsuki/transformable_quadruped_wheelchair_unity/README.md

 ```

 ### Ascending Action
-For ascending, in the QuadrupedAgents script attached to the Scripts object, set ○○ to △ and ◇ to □.
+For ascending, in the QuadrupedAgents script attached to the Scripts object, set Joy Mode to Autonomous, Wheel Chair Mode to Up Stair, and EnvType to Linear Stair Climbing With Passenger.
 ![image](https://github.com/AkamisakaAtsuki/transformable_quadruped_wheelchair_unity/blob/main/Assets/Images/stair-ascend.png)

 ### Descending Action
-For descending, in the QuadrupedAgents script attached to the Scripts object, set ○○ to △ and ◇ to □.
+For descending, in the QuadrupedAgents script attached to the Scripts object, set Joy Mode to Autonomous, Wheel Chair Mode to Down Stair, and EnvType to Linear Stair Descending With Passenger.
 ![image](https://github.com/AkamisakaAtsuki/transformable_quadruped_wheelchair_unity/blob/main/Assets/Images/stair-descend.png)

 ### Executing Training